 Get Personal Loan Rates

-We looked through dozens of lenders that offer debt consolidation loans to find the best loan companies that offer attractive options for borrowers with bad credit.
+We looked through dozens of lenders that offer debt consolidation loans to find the top loan companies with attractive options for borrowers with bad credit.
 To help you with your search, we've compiled those lenders into a list of the best debt consolidation options by credit score.
 While these lenders do have options for bad credit borrowers, not everyone will qualify, so you should shop around to find the best option for you.

 How to Get a Debt Consolidation Loan with Bad Credit